“Detroit Dance Party” Recital 2019

 For safety purposes, men are not permitted in the female dressing room areas.
 If a father needs to help his child with a costume change, please instead arrange for a female family member to assist with these changes in the dressing room or request that a backstage volunteer room attendant assists your child.

 Please explain to your younger students that you (the parent) may not be backstage to help them or stay with them during the show, and that they need to follow the instructions of our volunteer helpers and Dance Avenue Staff members.

-Our teenaged Dance Avenue dancers are expected to act maturely backstage.
+Our teenage Dance Avenue dancers are expected to act maturely backstage.
 Any issues that may arise will be reported to the Studio Directors and discussed with the student and parents.

 Dancers are encouraged to eat BEFORE they arrive!
-Light snacks like crackers are permitted, but please make sure your child knows to clean-up and be careful of allergies.
+Light snacks like crackers are permitted, but please make sure your child knows to clean-up and be careful of allergies (no peanut products, please).
 No colored drinks or snacks that could stain the costume!

 Feel free to bring small activities (coloring books, crayons, games, etc.) to keep children busy while waiting.